Sally Rubin: Life and career

 Rubin was born in Newton, Massachusetts.
 She graduated from the Tufts University and Stanford University.
 She is a full-time documentary film professor at Chapman University.

 Her documentary, The Last Mountain, about her father's death in a hiking accident, was broadcast on PBS nationally and had a broad festival run including the Mill Valley Film Festival.
 In 2010, she co-directed the feature documentary, Deep Down, along with Jen Gilomen.
 The film was funded by the Independent Television Service, the MacArthur Foundation, Chicken and Egg Pictures, and the Fledgling Fund, and tells the story of two friends in eastern Kentucky who find themselves divided over mountaintop removal coal mining near their homes.
 The documentary aired as part of PBS’ Emmy-winning documentary series Independent Lens in 2010-2011.
 Rubin and Gilomen received an Emmy Award nomination in the category of New Approaches in Documentary Filmmaking for Deep Down's Virtual Mine project.
 Deep Down traveled around the world as part of the United States Department's American Documentary Showcase and premiered at the Big Sky Film Festival.

 In 2014, Rubin co-directed Life on the Line, along with Jen Gilomen, which premiered at the Santa Barbara Film Festival and aired nationally on PBS.
 She directed and produced the documentary film, Hillbilly, with Ashley York, about media stereotypes of Appalachia and their impact on the increasing political and cultural divide in the United States.
 The film premiered in 2018 at the Nashville Film Festival and played at DOC NYC, won the Jury Prize for Best Documentary at the Los Angeles Film Festival, won Michael Moore's award for Best Documentary at the Traverse City Film Festival, and played as the Opening Night Movie at the Hot Springs Documentary Film Festival.
 Hillbilly was funded by the National Endowment for the Humanities, was picked up by the Orchard/1091 Media for distribution, and was bought by Hulu and Al Jazeera.

-Rubin is a judge for the Emmy Awards and the International Documentary Awards.
+In 2021, Rubin directed and produced the animated documentary short, Mama Has a Mustache, about youth and gender identity which premiered at Outfest and screened at Telluride's MountainFilm and the 65th annual San Francisco International Film Festival.
+In 2021, Rubin also co-directed Appalachian Futures, a piece commissioned by the Smithsonian.

+Rubin is currently directing Taking the Reins, a feature-length documentary about the cowboy icon and American identity, with Kristy Guevara-Flanagan.
+The film is funded by the National Endowment for the Humanities.

 Rubin associate produced the Frontline series Country Boys, directed by David Sutherland, and edited Robert Greenwald’s documentary Iraq for Sale: The War Profiteers.

-In 2021, Rubin directed and produced the animated documentary short, Mama Has a Mustache, about youth and gender identity which premiered at Outfest and screened at Telluride's MountainFilm and the 65th annual San Francisco International Film Festival.
-In 2021, Rubin co-directed Appalachian Futures, a piece commissioned by the Smithsonian.
+She is currently a judge for the Emmy Awards and Peabody Awards.